What is staking?

 Also please understand that getting rewards frequently depends upon our pool getting selected to mint blocks, which depends upon the active stake in our pool.

-Right now minimum 1M active stake is required for our pool getting selected to mint blocks more frequently.
-Also epoch ROA will be much higher in small pools than big pools with high active stake.
-So take descision to choose your pool wisely.
+Right now minimum 1M ADA active stake is required for our pool getting selected to mint blocks frequently.
+Also epoch ROA will be higher in small pools than big pools with high active stake.
+So take decision wisely in choose your pool.
 Follow the ADApools and PoolTool metrics for details.
 Pool owners rewards gets pledged.

 What is pool saturation and how can it affect rewards?